FourthState/plasma-mvp-sidechain/docs/eth.md

 Challenging a transaction exit with an incorrect committed fee:

+The following exiting utxo was involved in a spend that committed a fee of 1000, but exitted with a committed fee of 0.

 ```
+plasmacli eth challenge "(22.0.0.0)" "(24.0.0.0)" acc1 -t
+Enter passphrase:
+Warning: No proof was found or provided.
+If the exiting transaction was not the only transaction included in the block then this transaction will fail.
+Sent challenge transaction
+Transaction Hash: 0xdcf512c38b12670e36914fc7f2129e246e0ba61aa0abd1c284077e364c36ae1b

+plasmacli eth query exit --position "(22.0.0.0)"
+Owner: 0x5475b99e01ac3bb08b24fd754e2868dbb829bc3a
+Amount: 9000
+State: Nonexistent
+Committed Fee: 0
+Created: 2019-03-22 20:09:55 +0000 UTC
 ```

+Since the exiting utxo can still be exitted with the correct fee amount, its state is set to Nonexistent.

 Challenging a transaction exit with a finalized spend:

+Now the utxo exits with the correct fee amount, but the spend in block 24 is finalized so we can challenge it again.

 ```
+plasmacli eth exit acc2 "(22.0.0.0)" --fee 1000
+Enter passphrase:
+Warning: No proof was found or provided.
+If the exiting transaction was not the only transaction included in the block then this transaction will fail.
+Sent exit transaction
+Transaction Hash: 0xef7a0798bcafc4b575d4005e0dedacc69c4bfe3c37e13fbbb71397e32c99bc05

+plasmacli sign acc2

+UTXO
+Position: (24.0.0.0)
+Owner: 0xec36ead9c897b609a4ffa5820e1b2b137d454343
+Value: 15000
+> Would you like to finalize this transaction?
+[Y/n]
+Y
+Enter passphrase:
+Confirmation Signature for output with position: (24.0.0.0)
+0x151367f8b7ab02d4a616e175f3a6d5955306933fe54dce6d5247f45a543db071798fbd61acb254cfb02cc53d72c19d7ce0903c5fe3bd0570f98a11ed26dc83e701

+UTXO
+Position: (24.0.0.0)
+Owner: 0xec36ead9c897b609a4ffa5820e1b2b137d454343
+Value: 15000
+> Would you like to finalize this transaction?
+[Y/n]
+Y
+Enter passphrase:
+Confirmation Signature for output with position: (24.0.0.0)
+0x151367f8b7ab02d4a616e175f3a6d5955306933fe54dce6d5247f45a543db071798fbd61acb254cfb02cc53d72c19d7ce0903c5fe3bd0570f98a11ed26dc83e701

+plasmacli eth challenge "(22.0.0.0)" "(24.0.0.0)" acc1
+Enter passphrase:
+Warning: No proof was found or provided.
+If the exiting transaction was not the only transaction included in the block then this transaction will fail.
+Sent challenge transaction
+Transaction Hash: 0x5a4633533895bcd65514975b755509d452cc283bf5f299cbe1224999a66b00e7

 ```